-- Why is my facial hair patchy and will my beard fill in?
+- Why is my facial hair patchy and will my beard ever fill in?

 - How to fix patchy beard and make it fill in naturally over-time.

-- Patchy beard styles for covering and minimizing the bald spots on beard.
+- Patchy beard styles for covering and minimizing the bald spots.

 Like said, this is an extremely common problem, and especially on the area of the cheeks.

-One is that the cheek area has significantly weaker blood flow than the area of the upper lip and chin, this means that over time less nutrients and beard growing hormones (testosterone and DHT) make it to the cheek area, resulting in beard patches and thin facial hair on that area.
+Meaning that over time less nutrients and beard growing hormones (testosterone and DHT) make it to the cheek area, resulting in beard patches and thinner facial hair on the cheeks.

 Another explanation is that your overall levels of androgens (testosterone and DHT) might be on the lower end and the supply simply isn’t enough to trigger facial hair growth in full beard area.
 Common characteristics of men with lower amount of male hormones are indeed a thin beard, growth only on chin and mustache area, and/or no facial hair at all.